Amgaa0916/CSS-project/README.md

 # CSS-project
-CSS knowledge check by creating prject
+CSS knowledge check by creating project

-This file will be editted after finishing the project
+Used varius css elements.
+Flexbox especially used alot.
+Got much more knowledge about varius elements interaction.